Welcome

 This article has covered the following key knowledge points:

-• The importance of stating the exact remedy or order sought when applying for relief
+• The need to state the exact remedy or order sought in clear, enforceable terms

-• The content and structure of a compliant draft order (including heading, recitals, numbered relief, basis, and costs)
+• The structure and content of a compliant draft order, including headings, recitals, numbered relief, time limits, service and costs

 Key Terms and Concepts